Who Gets The Money? — 17th annual edition

 We assess the balance of program versus overhead spending by

-using a standard borrowed from the Wise Giving Alliance: charities
+using a standard borrowed from the Wise Giving Alliance, formed by a

-should spend at least 65% of their budgets on programs, excluding
+charities should spend at least 65% of their budgets on programs,

-direct mail costs “program service” in the name of “education.”
+direct mail costs “program service” under the heading of “public

 Differences between the declared and adjusted balance of